goranschwarz/DbxTune/README.txt

 ==============================================================================
  Requirements
 ==============================================================================
-* Java 7 and above (Java 7 is still working, but it I *will* move to Java 8 on next release)
+* Java 8 and above